Roofing materials for school buildings

 - be at the right pitch.

-If it is not installed correctly, the manufacturer’s guarantees may be invalid.
+If it's not installed correctly, the manufacturer’s guarantees may be invalid.

 Weathertightness and durability design

-Find out about our design requirements for roofing materials and installation in our Weathertightness and Durability Requirements which you can download from Weathertightness and durability design for school buildings.
+Find out about our design requirements for roofing materials and installation in our Weathertightness and Durability Requirements, which you can download on the following page.

 Translucent plastic sheeting used in schools